 - should identify as clearly as possible which document is being requested

-- should be accompanied by the appropriate application fee – for the current application fee, see Making an FOI request (the fee may be waived in certain circumstances).
+- should be accompanied by the appropriate application fee – for the current application fee, see Making a request for access (the fee may be waived in certain circumstances).

 Requests for documents should be addressed to: